 Bake 40-45 minutes at 180°C (375°F).
-I recommend you place the tray at the very BOTTOM of the oven for 30 minutes then swap to TOP level of the oven for 10-15 extra minutes.
-If you love your bread crusty turn onto grill mode for an extra 5 minutes after the 40-45 minutes baking time.
+I recommend you place the tray at the very BOTTOM of the oven for 30 minutes then swap to the TOP level of the oven for 10-15 extra minutes.
+If you love your bread crusty turn onto grill mode for an extra 5 minutes after 40-45 minutes of baking time.
 Watch them closely to avoid the top to burn - if you use the grill method.

 Fully cool down a cooling rack.

-Slice halfway and enjoy as a bread roll with butter, ham or cheese.
+Slice halfway and enjoy like a bread roll with butter, ham, or cheese.

 Store in the pantry for 5-6 days.
 I wrap mine in a towel to keep them fresh and rewarm them sliced in my toaster to add some crispiness.
 You can also freeze the bread and double the recipe to make more ahead.

 Psyllium husk: don't use Metamucil fiber supplements in my recipes, it's not the same product as whole psyllium husk fiber.
 Metamucil is a husk powder that's not suitable for baking keto bread.
 It will turn food dry, purple, or blue.

 * Percent Daily Values are based on a 2000 calorie diet.